James Bond: Are these pictures live?

 Valentin Dmitrovitch Zukovsky: Still, ruthless people.
 They got what they deserved.

-Q: Now, this I'm particularly proud of - behind the headlights, stinger missiles!
+Q: Right.
+Now pay attention 007.
+First, your new car.
+BMW Agile 54 with gears.
+All points radar.
+Self destruct system.
+And, naturally, all the usual refinements.
+Now, this I'm particularly proud of - behind the headlights, stinger missiles!

 James Bond: Excellent, just the thing for unwinding after a rough day at the office.

-Q: Need I remind you, 007, that you have a license to kill, not to break the traffic laws.
+Q: Need I remind you, 007, that you have a licence to kill, not to break the traffic laws.